marina601/discover-malta/README.md

 - The login page features a standard login form asking user for their email address and password.
 - Validation is handled in the back end and relevant information is provided to the user on validation.
+- Once the user is logged in, they are being re-directed to "Home Page", toast notification welcomes the user and user icon in the navbar changes to default user image or logged in user image.
 - If the user forgot their password, they have an option to click on the link 'click here to reset your password', which will take them to the reset_password.html
 - If the user is not regitered, they have a link which they can click and it will take them to the register.html